abonmassip/fera-gravel/content/en/passaport.md

 There are several ways to obtain the Passport.

 - With all Agency products.
-OUTDOOR ADVENTURE. <https://ca.outdooradventour.com/tours/fera-pyrenees-mountain-gravel>
+[OUTDOOR ADVENTOUR](https://ca.outdooradventour.com/tours/fera-pyrenees-mountain-gravel)

-- Buying it individually at the NOMADA-Pirineu Republik website. <https://www.nomadapirineu.com/> _LINK MUST BE UPDATED_
+- Buying it individually at the [NÒMADA-Pirineu Republik](https://www.nomadapirineu.com/fera/) website.